Hydarnes (father of Stateira)

 Hydarnes (𐎻𐎡𐎭𐎼𐎴), also known as Idernes, was a Persian nobleman, who was active during the reign of Darius II (r.
 423 – 404 BC).
 He was a descendant (perhaps grandson) of Hydarnes the Younger, who was himself the son of Hydarnes, one of the seven Persian conspirators who overthrew the Pseudo-Smerdis.
-He was the father of Stateira and Teritoukhmes.
+He was the father of several children through his principal consort.
+His offspring included Tissaphernes, Terituchmes, Stateira, Rhoxane, and two further daughters.